mph-/lcapy/doc/netlists.rst

 Netlists
 ========

 Lcapy circuits are described using a netlist of interconnected components (see :ref:`component-specification`).
-Each line of a netlist describes a component using a Spice-like syntax.
+Each line of a netlist describes a component using a SPICE-like syntax.

 Circuits